Little One: Chapter 21

 Jesse laughed and ran a hand through his hair.
 “Yeah, that was my mistake, I knew you were a lightweight but I didn’t know it would be like. . .this bad.”

 I hissed and stomped past him.
-He chuckled and pulled out his map.
+He chuckled at my reaction and pulled out his map.

 But when I turned around to face him, all the irritation melted away.